anila-a/Code-for-Albania/README.md

 # Code for Albania

-Laboratory exercises for CFA sessions.
+Laboratory exercises prepared for CFA sessions.

 2020